bpachter/benjaminpachter.com/algos.md

 <br><br>

 ## Automated Trading with Interactive Brokers (IBKR) through Python
 For retail traders like myself, **Interactive Brokers (IBKR)** offers an awesome and powerful platform for automated trading within Python, enabling us to *almost* compete with institutional investors to execute advanced trading strategies using real-time data and historical pricing (okay I'm joking).
-But regardless, implementing automated options trading through IBKR can be a fantastic method of generating alpha through mean-reversion methods, which I will detail below. **Warning: this is heavier material.**
+But regardless, implementing automated options trading through IBKR can be a fantastic method of generating alpha through mean-reversion methods, which I will detail below.
+Warning: this section is a bit more dense, but I have provided comments on every functional line of code for added context.

 I usually implement my personal projects using the **ib_insync** library in Python, which provides an intuitive way to work with the IBKR API, allowing you to directly connect your python scripts to your brokerage - real accounts and paper alike!
 This approach allows for the development of strategies ranging from simple moving average crossovers like the above C++ strategy to more complex strategies involving machine learning predictions.
 Sometimes I also use the **tradingview_ta** package to leverage TradingView's powerful and highly customizable technical analysis indicators generated in **Pine** script.
 By integrating these tools, I can automate my trading strategies effectively, making real-time decisions based on market conditions.